Cole Motor Car Company

 The Cole Motor Car Company was an early automobile maker based in Indianapolis, Indiana.
 Cole automobiles were built from 1908 until 1925.
 They were quality-built luxury cars.
-The make is a pioneer of the V-8 engine.
+The make is a pioneer of the V8 engine.

 Early years

 Joseph J. Cole (1869–1925) made his first attempt to build a car in 1903 at Rockford, Illinois.
 Together with his son, he owned a shop where they sold wheels, automobiles, motor bikes, and even lawn mowers, and also performed mechanical repairs.
 Together they worked on a 4-cylinder touring car that was planned to be sold as the Rockford.
 The project went nowhere, and instead they opened a Rambler automobile dealership.

 In 1904, Cole bought the Gates-Osborne Carriage Company and soon renamed it the Cole Carriage Company.
 There, he built his first automobile.
 It was a high-wheeled motor buggy with a two-cylinder engine.
 Legend goes that he forgot to fit brakes on this car and on his first trip, had to drive until the tank was empty.

 In 1904, the Cole Carriage Company was building approximately 3,000 carriages annually.
 Production of this car started in the same year assisted by engineer Charles S. Crawford, who later worked for Stutz.
 The new car was marketed as the "Cole Solid Tire Automobile".
 Cole sold about 170 of these high wheelers before deciding that this type car had no future.

 In June 1909, Cole Carriage Company was reorganized as the Cole Motor Car Company and developed a conventional small car, the Cole Model 30.
 Confusingly designated, it had a two-cylinder engine that only delivered 14 HP.
 It rode on a 90 in wheelbase.
 The only body style was a runabout that he offered with 2, 2/4, or 4 seats at $725, $750, or $775, respectively.
 The Solid Tire Automobile was still available.
 About 100 cars were built.